Table of contents

 .
 When using the default, you can omit the option parameter for simplicity: simdutf::binary_to_base64(source, size, out, buffer.data())

 .
 When decoding, white space characters are omitted as per the WHATWG forgiving-base64 standard.
-Further, if padding characters are present at the end of the stream, there must be no more than two, and if there are any, the total number of characters (excluding spaces but including padding characters) must be divisible by four.
+Further, if padding characters are present at the end of the stream, there must be no more than two, and if there are any, the total number of characters (excluding ASCII spaces ' ', '\t', '

 - The URL convention (